thenumbernine/FFTactics_BlenderPlugin/README.md

 - - ...material shader nodes: Geometry.Position -> Separate XYZ.Z -> Map Range From (5, -5) to (0, 1) -> Mix factor, with 'A' the top color and 'B' the bottom color -> Base Color
 - should terrain custom face attributes be integers or strings?  would be nice to set them to dropdowns for selecting enumerations.
 - if I'm writing a plugin for blender IO, why not also write a plugin for face-picking that pops up editing the different custom-face attributes?
+- preserve situations?  right now it's just reading the first texture from the first situation.
-- multiple objects / layers / scenes / whatever per map configuration, read and write all at once instead of picking your configuration upon file load.
+- - instead it could just read in everything, multiple objects / layers / scenes / whatever per map configuration, read and write all at once instead of picking your configuration upon file load.
 - exporting.

+Design TODO
+- make a root obj of the meshObj/tmeshObj/lights
+- put meshObj under it with scale (1/28, 1/24, 1/28) so it is proportional to the terrain geom
+- put tmeshObj under it with no scale
+- give root obj a scale of (1, 24/28, 1) so the horz/vert ratio is correct
+- put lightObjs under ... which one ?
+- also ambient has to be a light now, or a meshObj mat property?
+- make one of these rootObjs' per map state? duplicate meshes? etc?
+- eventually map all of a GNS file's resources to objects,
+- - then collect these objects under parent objects per-mapstate-configuration.

 ## Sources: